kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 ### Job Controller Changes

 The Job controller reconciliation loop for processes each Job will be extended to ensure `Workload` and `PodGroup` objects exist before creating pods.

-The modified workflow proceeds as follows:
+#### Workload and PodGroup Discovery

+Discovery of those objects is based on references (`workload.spec.controllerRef` and `podGroup.spec.podGroupTemplateRef`), not on ownership. `ownerReference` is used only for controller-created objects so that they are garbage-collected when the Job is deleted.
+Workloads which are created by user or higher-level controller are not given ownerReferences to the Job, so they are not deleted when the Job is deleted.

+A `Workload` is considered the Workload for this Job object if:
+- The `Workload` is in the Job’s namespace
+- It has `workload.spec.controllerRef` field that is associated with this Job

+Similarly, a `PodGroup` is considered "the PodGroup for this Job" if:
+- The `PodGroup` is in the Job’s namespace
+- It has a controller `ownerReference` pointing to this Job
-- Check if a `Workload` object already exists for this `Job`.
+- Its `spec.podGroupTemplateReference.workloadName` equals the name of the `Workload` for this Job.

+#### Controller Workflow

+The controller discovers or creates `Workload` and `PodGroup` as follows:

+1. Look up `Workload`(s) in Job’s namespace whose `spec.ControllerRef` points to this Job.
+If the Workload was created by the Job controller, it also has a controller `ownerReference` pointing to this Job (`controller: true`)
+  - If none found, create one with `ownerReference` and `spec.ControllerRef` pointing to this Job
+  - If more than one, treat as ambiguous and fall back (update a condition or trigger an event)
+  - If exactly one, that’s the Workload for this Job.
+No changes to its `ownerReference`

-  - If not, determine the appropriate scheduling policy and create the `Workload` object with the determined policy.
+2. When creating a new Workload, determine the appropriate scheduling policy and create the `Workload` object with the determined policy based on Job configuration:
-  - If it already exists, verify the existing `Workload` matches the `Job` spec.
-If not, update the `Workload` object.
-- Check if a `PodGroup` object already exists for this `Job`.
-  - If not, create the `PodGroup` object referencing the `Workload`
-  - If it already exists, verify the existing `PodGroup` correctly references the `Workload`.
-- Execute existing pod management logic to create pods, include `workloadRef.podGroupName` in the pod spec to associate pods with the `PodGroup`.

-The Job Controller will create `Workload` and `PodGroup` based on Job configuration:
   - `GangSchedulingPolicy` with `minCount=parallelism`: when `parallelism > 1` and `completionMode: Indexed` and `parallelism = completions`
- - `BasicSchedulingPolicy`: in all other cases, including:
+  - `BasicSchedulingPolicy`: in all other cases, including
     - `parallelism = 1`
     - `completions` no equal to `parallelism`
     - `completionMode` is not `Indexed` (non-indexed Jobs)

+3. Look up `PodGroup`(s) in Job’s namespace whose `podGroup.spec.podGroupTemplateRef` is associated with the `Workload` for this Job.
+If the PodGroup was created by the Job controller, it has two ownerReferences; the Job controller and the `Workload` object
+  - If none found, create one with `ownerReference` to Job, `spec.podGroupTemplateRef` to that `Workload`
+  - If exactly one, that’s the PodGroup for this Job.
+No changes to its `ownerReference`
+  - If multiple PodGroups, fall back as it's not supported in alpha

+4. Execute existing pod management logic to create pods, include `workloadRef.podGroupName` in the pod spec to associate pods with the `PodGroup`.

+Note that the controller will not update the `Workload` or `PodGroup` objects if they already exist.

 The controller will require additional informers and listers for `Workload` and `PodGroup` objects.
 Both `Workload` and `PodGroup` are automatically garbage collected when the `Job` is deleted.

+If the `Workload` was created by someone else and the scheduling policy was set to `GangSchedulingPolicy` while it shouldn't (and vice versa) or other cases that controller doesn't expect, the Job controller will treat that as an opt-out, the `Workload` and `PodGroup` objects will be ignored and the Job will continue to work with normal workflow.
+A condition or event should be triggered to inform the user.

 #### Object Creation Order

-The Job controller must create objects in a strict order to ensures that the scheduler can properly validate pods against their scheduling policy before attempting to schedule them.
+The Job controller creates objects in the following order so that references point to existing objects and to satisfy any API validation that Workload exists before PodGroup is created.
 The order is as follows:
 1. `Workload` object
 2. `PodGroup` object that will references the `Workload`
 3. `Pod` objects which will reference `PodGroup` and `Workload`

+The kube-scheduler waits for PodGroup when Pods have workloadRef, so scheduling does not depend on this order, the order is for consistency and API validity.

-### Admission Validation for Parallelism Changes
+### Validation for Parallelism Changes

-When gang scheduling is active, the Job controller relies on admission validation to block changes to `Job.spec.parallelism`.
+The Job API Validation rejects updates that change `spec.parallelism` when the feature gate is enabled and the Job uses gang scheduling.
 Since changing this field would require changing `minCount` in the `Workload` object, which is immutable.

+### Naming Conventions

+We will not use naming for discovery due to limitations related to naming.
+Naming is for human readability and logical linking between Job, Workload, and PodGroup.
+Because discovery does not depend on it, the naming pattern can be changed in later releases if needed.

+Following prior-art in [Deployment](https://github.com/kubernetes/kubernetes/blob/master/pkg/controller/deployment/sync.go#L560-L568), the naming convention can be as follows:

+**1. Workload**
+  - Pattern: `<(truncated-if-needed)job-name>-<hash>`
+  - Truncation of the Job name is applied when necessary to respect object name length limits.
+  - The hash is used for collision avoidance (implementation may use a generated suffix or a hash of relevant identity).
+  - Object type (Workload vs PodGroup) is identified by other metadata (`ownerReferences[].kind`), not by the name pattern.

+**2. PodGroup**
+  - Pattern: `<(truncated-if-needed)workload-name>-<(truncated-if-needed)podgroup-name>-<hash>`
+  - Truncation of workload name and podGroup name is applied when necessary to respect name length limits.
+  - The hash allows multiple PodGroups within a `Workload` and `PodGroupTemplate` to have distinct names.
+For alpha, the controller creates a single `PodGroup` per Job, however, the pattern still supports future multi-PodGroup cases.

 ### Test Plan